Sheaves on weighted projective planes and modular forms: Rank 1 and 2 torsion free sheaves on weighted projective planes

-Replacing $p$ by $q$, this is also equal to the generating function $\bar{\rH}^{vb}_{c_1,0}(q)$ (up to an additional constant $\frac{3}{2}c_1+2$ in the power of $q$ making it integer-valued).
-This is essentially the generating function computed in \cite[Sect.~4.2.1]{Koo2}.
-It was first computed using localization methods by Klyachko \cite{Kly2}, who expresses it in terms of Hurwitz class numbers. \\
+Replacing $p$ by $q$, this is also equal to the generating function $\rH^{\vb}_{c_1,0}(q)$ (up to an additional constant $\frac{3}{2}c_1+2$ in the power of $q$ making it integer-valued).
+This generating function was first computed (also by torus localization) by Klyachko \cite{Kly2}.
+He expressed his answer in terms of Hurwitz class numbers as explained at the end of this section in the proof of Theorem \ref{intro}. \\

 \textbf{Example 2.} Let $\PP = \PP(1,1,2)$, then $I\PP = \PP \sqcup \PP(2)$.
-We take $\cE = \O_\PP \oplus \O_\PP(1)$.
+We take $\cE := \O_\PP \oplus \O_\PP(1)$.
 The codegree 0 Chern character over the twisted sector $\PP(2)$ is (Lemma \ref{rank2tch})

-Recall that $2 \ | \ \Delta_2$.
+Recall that $2 \mid w_2$.
 This part of the Chern character can only take values $-2,0,2$.
-We denote the variable keeping track of $(\tch^0)_{0}$, $0 \in D$ by $p$ and the variable keeping track of $(\tch^0)_{1/2}$, $1/2 \in D_3$ by $r$.
+We denote the variable keeping track of $(\tch^0)_{0}$ by $p$ and the variable keeping track of $(\tch^0)_{1/2}$ by $r$.
 For any subset $X \subset \Z^3$, we denote by $\mathbbm{1}_X$ the characteristic function taking value 1 on $X$ and 0 elsewhere.
-Fixing $\alpha = 2$ and $\beta = c_1 = (\tch^1)_0$, $0 \in D$, the generating function $\rH^{vb}_{\alpha,\beta}$ is
+Fixing $\alpha = 2$ and $\beta = c_1 = (\tch^1)_0$, the generating function $\rH^{\vb}_{\alpha,\beta}$ is